***Updated November 2017 to include the Cricut Maker!***

 Wireless cutting using Bluetooth

 Some of the machines have the ability to connect to Cricut Design Space on your computer or iPad wirelessly using Bluetooth.
-The Cricut Explore Air and the Cricut Explore Air 2 both have this ability.
+The Cricut Explore Air, Cricut Explore Air 2, and the Cricut Maker all have this ability.
 The Cricut Explore Original and the Cricut Explore One do not have this ability built into the machine.
 However, you can buy a separate Bluetooth Adapter for these two machines that will give them the wireless cutting ability.

 One feature of some machines is the dual adapter that allows for both a blade housing and an accessory housing to be attached at the same time.
-With this dual adapter, the Cricut Explore is able to both Cut and Write or Score in the same step with no intervention from you.
-The Cricut Explore Original, the Cricut Explore Air, and the Cricut Explore Air 2 all have dual adapters and allow for one-step cutting and writing or scoring.
+With this dual adapter, the machine is able to both Cut and Write or Score in the same step with no intervention from you.
+The Cricut Explore Original, the Cricut Explore Air, the Cricut Explore Air 2, and the Cricut Maker all have dual adapters and allow for one-step cutting and writing or scoring.

 The Cricut Explore One is the only machine without a dual adapter – it has a single adapter.
 The Cricut Explore One does not come with the accessory adapter, so if you want to use that you will need to purchase it separately.
 When you’re using the Cricut Explore One for cutting and writing or scoring, when it’s finished cutting and moves on to either writing or scoring, it will stop and prompt you to change out the blade housing for the accessory housing.